git/git.github.io/SoC-2024-Ideas.md

 features" in the [general application information](https://git.github.io/General-Application-Information) page though.

+### Note about limit of project selection

+Kindly note that considering the bandwidth of available mentors, the Git project could only mentor upto 2 to 3 contributors this year.

+This is not a hard and fast rule.
+It may change if more community members are willing to mentor in the coming days.
+For instance, this may happen when a new project is proposed and some community member volunteers to mentor the same.

 ### Move existing tests to a unit testing framework

 Git has a lot of test cases that need to be migrated to use a new unit